#71 September 18, 2019

 CRAIG BOX: On the topic of utilization, Gajus Kuizinas shared his learnings that the shape of the node you use for your cluster is important.
 Unable to get an answer to his question of what size his nodes should be, he set out to optimize his cluster and see the results.
 Gajus learned that bin packing is efficient, but only if you have a machine that has the resources to be able to do so.

 Using one vCPU machine can allow for fine-grained cost control, but at the expense of overhead and a lack of an ability to move things around without high start up and shut down times.
 In his case, he found that using 16 vCPU machines gave him the right mix of control and cost management.
 But his story is a good reminder that the economics of Kubernetes has many facets.

 ADAM GLICK: The Kubernetes IoT Edge working group has published a white paper entitled "Edge Security Challenges."
 Authors Kilton Hopkins, Jono Bergquist, Bernhard Ortner, Moritz Kroger, and Steve Wong made the white paper 1.0 this past week and have posted it to GitHub for people to read and comment on.

 CRAIG BOX: Cruise Automation has released Isopod, an expressive DSL framework for Kubernetes configuration without any YAML insight.
-Instead of static replacements done by templating tools like Helm or Customize, Isopod lets you use a Python-based language which has been extended with support for the Kubernetes API server, HTTP requests, vault secrets management, and more.
+Instead of static replacements done by templating tools like Helm or Kustomize, Isopod lets you use a Python-based language which has been extended with support for the Kubernetes API server, HTTP requests, vault secrets management, and more.
 All these built-ins include mock implementations for unit testing.

 Objects are created and managed against the Kubernetes API server directly using protobufs, without a YAML intermediary.
 Since adopting Isopod, Cruise have seen a 60% reduction in code size due to reuse and 80% faster rollout, due to parallelism.